Archive 2022

 Description

-It is modular and robust in approach, using off the shelf components available on Aliexpress or other vendor sites to ease replacement of parts if need arise, and thus lower TCO for many years.
+It is modular and robust in approach, using off the shelf components available on local or Chinese or vendor sites to ease replacement of parts if need arise, and thus lower TCO for many years.

-The server(s), (PMTR_001_SRV) is an Arduino based device that performs the power measurements and relay actions.
+The server(s), (PMTR_001_SRV) is an Arduino based device that performs the power measurements and relay operations.
 Its configuration is pushed by a client.

 The client(s) (PMTR_001_CLI) is a Raspberry Pi device that grabs power telemetry and pushes configuration and time synchronisation to the server(s) device.
-As stated above, it does not rely on an Ethernet connection, just a Power line communication based on the ES-1642 NC module (also available on Aliexpress)
+As stated above, it does not rely on an Ethernet connection, just a Power line communication based on the ES-1642 NC module from EastSoft.

 Relay actions are used mainly to protect your equipment (for industrial settings) and control energy costs (ex: hotel industry, power charging for EV), It will also allow to cut/enable power at specific time of the day.

-This project, using the modbus protocol, will allow several servers. thus you can monitor individual circuit branchings on power subpanels.
+This project uses the Modbus RTU protocol, and allow several servers, as Modbus RTU is a shared bus protocol.
+Thus, you can monitor individual circuit legs or even devices on power subpanels.

 For more information on the client, check: https://www.github.com/rodv92/PMTR_001_CLI